TradingPlatforms UK Spread Betting Platforms

 Commission

-One spread betting platform in the UK that we came across, Ava Trade, allows traders to trade in a commission-free manner across all supported markets.
+One spread betting account in the UK that we came across, Ava Trade, allows traders to trade in a commission-free manner across all supported markets.
 This is also the case with Pepperstone, ETX Capital, and City Index.
 However, certain platforms in this space will charge a commission for entering and exiting a trade.

 spread betting markets UK